SOFIAshyn/DRIFT-AWARE-GOLD_SET_ADAPTATION_FOR_RAG_EVALUATION/README.md

 ## Conclusions and further work

 The implemented stages (1–7, plus adversarial validation as the improvement signal) already demonstrate that production traffic drifts far enough from a curated benchmark to make the static gold set unreliable, and that cluster-aware enrichment closes that gap measurably.
-AUC drops from 0.997 to 0.955 after adding 434 drafts; the direction is right and the methodology generalizes to bigger annotation budgets.
+Adversarial AUC drops from 0.997 (CRAG original vs tracing) to 0.955 when the 434 adapted drafts are appended to the gold set — a delta of **−0.041**.
+The drafts on their own score 0.863 against tracing (delta of **−0.134** vs CRAG original), confirming the new entries are substantially closer to production traffic than the curated baseline; in the combined set that signal is diluted because the 434 drafts are mixed with 2706 original CRAG items.
+The direction is right and the methodology generalizes to bigger annotation budgets — scaling drafts toward the same order of magnitude as the base set should drag the combined AUC further toward 0.5.

 To turn the prototype into a production-grade benchmark workflow, the design doc reserves three follow-up stages: